a16z/jolt/book/src/future/groth-16.md

 done by the Jolt verifier in the various invocations of the sum-check protocol need to be represented non-natively in these R1CS constraints, but since there are only about 2,000 such field operations they still only cost perhaps 5 million constraints in total.
 See the [Testudo](https://eprint.iacr.org/2023/961) paper for a similar approach and associated calculations.

-We expect upcoming advances in methods for addressing non-native field arithmetic to bring this down to under 2 million constraints.
+We expect upcoming advances in methods for addressing non-native field arithmetic (and/or more careful optimizations of the Jolt verifier) to bring this down to under 2 million constraints.

 But the Spartan proof is still too big to post on-chain.
 So, second, represent the Spartan verifier as an R1CS instance over the BN254 scalar field, and apply Groth16 to this R1CS.
 This the proof posted and verified on-chain.